 Assessment of international qualifications for migration and/or employment purposes

-If you are migrating to Australia and seeking recognition as a qualified social worker for employment purposes, we can help you.
+If you are migrating to Australia and seeking recognition as a qualified social worker for migration and/or employment purposes, we can help you.

-On behalf of the Australian Government, we assess academic social work qualifications and post-qualifying employment by assessing your qualification against comparable AASW accredited Australian social work qualifications.
+On behalf of the Australian Government, we assess academic social work qualifications by assessing your qualification against the IQA criteria set out below.
+We also assess post-qualifying work experience for migration purposes.